luizrabachini/cookiecutter-django/README.md

 - Run installer based in your OS and configure `.env` file when prompted:

-    - For Linux:

     `$ make install-linux  # requires sudo only to install requirements.apt packages`

-    - For Mac:

-        `$ make install-mac`

 Usage